 Directed by Dionne Bromfield, Netflix’s ‘Being Gordon Ramsay’ is a very honest and insightful 6-part documentary series following the celebrity chef as he navigates his family and his global empire.
 He has never shied away from asserting that he hails from a dysfunctional family or that his past is what serves as his motivation every day, but he delves into them much more in this production.
 Therefore, of course, there is a significant focus on his father too, especially because he was reportedly not at all supportive of his namesake and allegedly looked down upon his choice of career.

-“I, sadly, had a torrid relationship with my father,” Gordon said in the aforementioned show.
+“I, sadly, had a torrid relationship with my father,” Gordon said on the show.
 “I just couldn’t wait to spend time out of the house, away from him… I had to sit there, you know, at weekends, and almost watch him ruin his life through alcohol.”
-He has since also revealed that his mother was the one who instilled in him a passion for food, driving him to take up jobs in restaurants when he moved out of home at the tender age of 16.
+He has since also revealed that his mother instilled in him a passion for food, driving him to take up jobs in restaurants when he moved out of home at the tender age of 16.
 Nevertheless, he remained in contact with his family, so he heard his father’s opinion of “cooking was for women; it wasn’t a man’s job” when he decided on his career path, as per his own account in the documentary.

 Gordon Ramsay Sr. Passed Away at Age 53 in 1997